vialauditThe Roundup

 Retatrutide dosing: the protocols used in TRIUMPH Phase 3 trials

-A literature read of the dose-titration schedules, maintenance doses, and tolerability protocols used in Eli Lilly's published retatrutide trials.
-Not human-use guidance — the regulatory state in May 2026 is Phase 3, no FDA approval.
+TRIUMPH Phase 3 dose-titration schedule — 2 mg start, 4-week steps up to 12 mg weekly maintenance — with full literature read of the maintenance doses and tolerability protocols from Eli Lilly's published retatrutide trials.
+Not human-use guidance; regulatory state in May 2026 is Phase 3, no FDA approval.

 What we read